jollygoodfellowz/RealTimeDehaze/README.md

+We borrowed this project, https://github.com/pby5/dehaze, and made it work for our purposes

 Be sure to have opencv installed and compiled with cuda before trying to compile

 Below is the cmake command we used to compile opencv: